CMSgov/cms-ars-5.0-microsoft-windows-server-2019-stig-overlay/README.md

 # cms-ars-5.0-microsoft-windows-server-2019-stig-overlay
+**CMS’ ISPG (Information Security and Privacy Group) decided to discontinue funding the customization of MITRE’s Security Automation Framework (SAF) for CMS after September 2023.
+This repo is now in archive mode, but still accessible.
+For more information about SAF with current links, see https://security.cms.gov/learn/security-automation-framework-saf**

 InSpec profile overlay to validate the secure configuration of Microsoft Windows Server 2019 against [DISA's](https://public.cyber.mil/stigs/) Microsoft Windows Server 2019 Security Technical Implementation Guide (STIG) Version 1, Release 3 tailored for [CMS ARS 5.0](https://security.cms.gov/library/cms-acceptable-risk-safeguards-ars) for all system categorizations.